 Take advantage of this interest in finances by teaching your teen some valuable money management lessons, and you’ll do yourself and your child a favor.
 With some direction, your son or daughter will make a sound financial launch and be less likely to call home for cash after leaving the nest.

 You may live in a state that teaches financial literacy in school, but take some time to impart these essential lessons in financial responsibility before your teen leaves home.

 All sound financial plans start with a workable budget.
 The fact that your teen most likely has a small amount of money to manage is a benefit, as any mistakes made will have minimal impact but teach lifelong financial lessons.

-Review your teen’s income sources, such as allowances, monetary gifts, or a part time job, as well as expenses, including spending money and savings.
-Have your child subtract the expenses from the income and discuss the results.
+Review your teen’s income sources, such as allowances, monetary gifts, or a part-time job, as well as expenses, including spending money and savings.
+Have your child subtract the costs from the income and discuss the results.
 If there is a surplus, can your child save more for something he or she really wants?
 And if there is a deficit, discuss ways of cutting expenses.

 Budgeting can be done on paper or use one of the many online tools available.